Earn Your GED in Virginia

 The General Educational Development (GED) tests are developed by the American Council on Education (www.acenuet.edu).
-The tests cover five subject areas that are similar to what students would have studied if they obtained a traditional high school diploma.
-These areas are Writing, Reading, Science, Social Studies and Mathematics.
-A majority of the GED exam is multiple-choice, but the Writing section contains an essay requirement and the Math section has non-multiple-choice questions.
+The tests cover four subject areas that are similar to what students would have studied if they obtained a traditional high school diploma.
+These areas are science, social studies, mathematical reasoning, and reasoning through language arts.
+The GED exams consists of multiple-choice questions, reading tasks, short answer, and extended response questions.

 Am I Eligible To Take the GED Test?

-According to the Virginia Department of Education (DOE), test takers should be at least 18 years old and not currently enrolled in secondary school (doe.virginia.gov).
+According to the GED Testing Service, test takers should be at least 18 years old and not currently enrolled in secondary school.
 They may be eligible for the GED at age 16 or 17 if they can document that they've completed a home-school program, are incarcerated, have been expelled from school, are in an alternative school program, have been released by the local school board from compulsory education or have a court order to take the exam.

 Test takers should contact their local testing center or a Virginia helpline counselor if they have questions about their eligibility.
-Local testing centers can be found by using the locator on the ACE website, on the Virginia DOE website or on the state-sponsored Virginia Race to the GED program website (vaged.vcu.edu).
-Contact information for a helpline counselor is also available on the Race website.
+Local testing centers can be found by using the locator at www.GED.com.

 Test takers do not have to be a Virginia resident to take the Virginia GED.
 However, they must have a valid photo ID from their state of residence.